Pursuing Accountability For Financial Elder Abuse

 Abuse can take many forms, including:

-• A trusted caretaker conveying an elder’s financial assets or real estate assets as their own.
+- A trusted caretaker may convey an elder’s financial assets or real estate assets as their own.

-• A trusted person or family member abusing their position of trust, using their signatory authority to take money from an elder’s account beyond what is necessary to pay the elder’s bills.
+- A trusted person or family member can abuse their position of trust, using their signatory authority to take money from an elder’s account beyond what is necessary to pay the elder’s bills.

 Contact Our Orange County Litigation Firm

 If you are seeking justice for a victim of financial elder abuse, our law firm looks forward to helping you succeed.
-Call 714-450-6568 or 800-835-2447 to speak to an experienced attorney.
+Call 714-450-6568 or use this online form to connect with an experienced attorney.